ItsJettLag/eastern-province-restaurants/README.md

 The project consists of an end-to-end ETL pipeline built using Apache Spark:

-1. **Extract**: Load the dataset of establishments from a CSV file.
+1. **Extract**: Find sources of Data, Scrape and Load the dataset of establishments from a bunch of sources including CSV files, Google maps (using serpAPI) etc.
 2. **Transform**:
    - Data cleaning (handling missing values, correcting data types, etc.).
    - Data transformation (normalizing business categories, analyzing ratings).
+   - Loading the data to DBFS and creating a Spark Dataframe to perform basic Data analysis.
    - Geospatial transformation (clustering establishments by geographic coordinates).
 3. **Load**: Save the processed data to AWS S3 for scalable cloud storage and future use.